peeomid/todos.md/local_doc/tui.md

 - Rendering: tasks in `bucket:now` use a distinct background color
 - Row shorthands: task rows show visual shorthands (priority `(A)/(B)/(C)` and bucket `*/!/>/~/?`) so users can learn them.
 These are **display-only** and derived from `priority:`/`bucket:` metadata; the TUI does not auto-insert shorthand tokens into the Markdown task text.
 - Header emphasis: the active query is highlighted in the header line
-- Safety: external edit detection via file `mtime` prompts before writing
+- Safety: watches input files for external edits and auto-reloads; also forces reload before any write if the file changed
 - Small screens: footer help auto-condenses (shows the most important keys and an ellipsis), and `?` opens a scrollable help overlay with keybindings + shorthands

 ## Changelog